- If your encryption credentials expired, you won't be able to use your printer normally.

 - Does encryption slow down Mac?

-No, encryption doesn’t slow down your Mac after it has been completed, but the encryption process will take some time to finish depending on your system configuration and amount of data.
+The encryption process doesn’t slow down your Mac, but it takes some time to finish depending on your system configuration and amount of data.